-The Teacher-Friendly Guide to the Geology of the Northeastern U.S.: Provides teachers with an intuitive and jargon-free review of the geology of the northeastern U.S., using geological history as a central connecting theme.
+Teacher-Friendly Guides to Geology: Provides teachers with an intuitive and jargon-free review of the geology of different regions of the United States.

 Learning From the Fossil Record: This volume, published by the Paleontological Society and offered on-line by the University of California Museum of Paleontology, offers articles, activities, and links for teachers.